 The project provides low-income individual and adults-living-with-special-needs studio living opportunities with communal dining, socializing, and on-site therapeutic interventions.

-Fox Point is an award-winning LEED Gold project and one of the first supportive housing projects in NYC to integrate green systems and materials into its design and operation.
+Fox Point is an award-winning LEED Gold project.
+It is one of the first supportive housing projects in NYC to integrate green systems and materials into its design and operation.
 The sustainable design ensures long-term affordability while providing affordable housing to formerly homeless and low-income families and individuals.

 In 2012, Fox Point was awarded ‘Outstanding Residence of the Year’ by the Supportive Housing Network of New York (SHNNY).